zsparal/api-documentation/source/reference/v1/methods-api/list-methods.rst

    :widths: auto

    * - | ``profileId``

-       | string
+       .. type:: string
+          :required: true

      - The payment profile's unique identifier, for example ``pfl_3RkSN1zuPE``.
 This field is mandatory.

    * - | ``testmode``

-       | boolean
+       .. type:: boolean
+          :required: false

-     - Optional – Set this to true to only retrieve payment methods available in test mode.
+     - Set this to true to only retrieve payment methods available in test mode.
 By default, only live payment methods are returned.

 Includes